 Catherine Clifton Hardman

 Catherine holds a BA in English and vocal music from Sewanee: The University of the South, and an MFA in creative writing (fiction) from the University of North Carolina at Greensboro.
 She works as Director of Professional Resources for the National Board for Certified Counselors and is managing editor of their online academic journal, The Professional Counselor.
 Catherine loves reading, attending sporting events (or just yelling at the TV), and taking high tea at the O. Henry Hotel.
-She lives in Greensboro with her (recently married!) husband, Robin; their Labrador, Luna; and various front porch cats and fosters.
+She lives in Greensboro with her (brand new!) husband, Robin; their Labrador, Luna; and their three cats, T. Magnificat (Tux), Nunc de Mittens Van Hardman (Van), and Stevie.

 Rachel Sommers